williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 uid          | `id` of user                                        | URL        | String   | TRUE     |
 fid          | `id` of factor                                      | URL        | String   | TRUE     |

+> The client `IP Address` & `User Agent` of the HTTP request is captured and sent in the push notification as additional context.
+You should always send a valid `User-Agent` HTTP header when verifying a push factor.

 #### Response Parameters
 {:.api .api-response .api-response-params}